How to Do a Lateral Band WalkOct 26, 2021

 While there are dozens of lifts and movements that target the glutes and hip abductors, resistance band exercises like the lateral band walk are unique, says Cody Braun, Openfit fitness specialist.
 “Bands allow you to apply resistance to your body where weights might otherwise be awkward,” he explains.
 “Each time you step your feet together, your glutes have to eccentrically control the motion of your knee, which can help correct knee valgus (inward collapse of the knees).”

-How to Do the Lateral Band Walk With Perfect Form
+How to Do the Banded Lateral Walk With Perfect Form

 - Fit a looped resistance band around your legs just above both knees, and stand with your feet together.